abagames/various-actions-in-a-one-button-game/README.md

 As you can see, it is possible to create many variations of movements even with a single button.
 Even with just the games listed in this article, we found that it is possible to create quite a variety of game types.

 The advantage of one-button games is that they are easy to control, but this can lead to unexpected traps.
 The trap is that you can sometimes create a game where you can score infinite points just by hitting the button repeatedly or holding it down.
-Therefore, after making a game, be sure to play it by hitting and holding the buttons.
+Therefore, after making a game, be sure to play it by hitting and holding the button.
 Even if you don't intend to do so, you should be aware that such a game can be created.

 Also, as a basic premise, there is no relationship between the fact that a game is a one-button game and whether it is interesting or boring.
 Therefore, it is important that the game has a sense of exhilaration and tension, and a good balance of risk and reward, and should be interesting as a game.
 After that, it is necessary to consider whether the game can be made into a one-button game.